isarrider/vbus2influx/README.md

 # Software

-I have not written the code myself, only stated what I need and a young engineer from work hacked it together for me<br>
-and gave his blessing to put it up here under a permissive licence.<br>
+I have not written the code myself, only stated what I need and a young engineer from work hacked it together for me and gave his blessing to put it up here under a permissive licence.<br>

 What it does is it uses the library from Daniel Wippermann to dissect the data stream and<br>
 a) displays this as raw content in a webserver<br>